 See below frequently asked questions and links to reliable sources on soybean topics of interest.

-That’s correct—soy byproducts (the stuff that is left after the whole bean is processed, including oil) are used in fuel, adhesives, ink, paint, pavement, paper, drinking straws, gluten-free flour, potting mixes, turf, heating oil, tires, and more.
-United Soybean Board offers a partial round-up, and a quick browser search will lead to even more surprise uses of soy!
+That’s correct—soy byproducts (the stuff that is left after the whole bean is processed, including oil and meal) are used in fuel, adhesives, ink, paint, pavement, paper, drinking straws, gluten-free flour, potting mixes, turf, heating oil, tires, and more.
+Read more on our biobased page.
+In addition, United Soybean Board offers a fascinating sample product round-up, and a quick browser search will lead to even more surprise uses of soy!

 High oleic soybean oil is developed through biotechnology to meet the increasing demands for functional, partially hydrogenated oil alternatives for the food industry.
 In the past, food companies used partially hydrogenated oils (trans fats) for food preparation, namely frying, and production to keep food shelf-stable and preserve flavor.
 In 2015, the Food and Drug Administration (FDA) announced that all partially hydrogenated oils (trans fats) would be required to be removed from the food supply by 2018, so companies switched to high oleic oils for cooking and processing their food for customers.
 High oleic soybean oil has 20 to 60 percent less saturated fat than conventional soybean oil and 75 percent less than palm oil.
 For the foodservice industry—restaurants, caterers, etc.—it offers extended fry life compared to conventional soybean oil and increased functionality for food manufacturers, including keeping food shelf stable and preserving flavor.
 High oleic soybean oil was commercialized in 2011 and is currently available for foodservice and food manufacturers.
 To build and meet growing demand, the soybean industry has set a goal of 16 million planted acres by 2026.
 Visit the QUALISOY high oleic soybean oil page for more information on this trait-enhanced soybean oil.